CuriousTech/GoldenChute/README.md

 **Arduino:**
 Settings for router SSID and SSID password are in Prefs.h, as well as the remote password for web control.
 If they aren't set or the SSID changes, EspTouch can be used.
 Compiling the code should be easy.
 Most information is in UPS.ino, like where to get the libraries needed, and settings for the ESP32-C3-super mini such as enabling CDC on boot (for serial output).
-There's code in UPS.ino to setup the initialDate, lastCycleDate, Cycles and percent to be used once, and commented out, but the Prefences seems to get overwritten when flashing new code.
-This will be rectified eventually.
+There's code in UPS.ino to setup the initialDate, lastCycleDate, Cycles and percent to be used once, and commented out if desired.

-There's also an ESP32-S3 super mini that is pin compatible, and has HID support for UPS emulation.
+The ESP32-S3 super mini is mostly pin compatible, and has HID support for UPS emulation.
 It has 2 more pins (1 per side) that just overhang on the PCB.
-The current GPIO pins the code for the C3 are incorrect for the r3 board.
+The current GPIO pins in the code for the C3 are incorrect for the r3 board.
+Just 1 pin is different.
 There are likely different models of the S3 also.
-Just make sure 5V is pin 1, and GND is pin 2.
+Just make sure GND is pin 2.

+**Web page:**
+The HIBERNATE and SHUTDOWN buttons send a message to the Goldenmate app to start the shutdown or hibernate process.
+The POWER OFF button will hold the power button for 5 seconds to shut the UPS off.
+This will cut power to everything, including the ESP32 most likely.
+RESET DISP causes a timeout in the display restart timer.
+When teh USP returns to AC power, once in a while the display malfunctions, but the data is still good.
+This just fixes it.
+HID Warn % is what Windows uses to pop up a warning.
+HID shutdown % is what Windows uses to shutdown when the battery level reaches that value.
+Set the warning above the shutdown.

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenmate.
 The startup folder symbolic link will auto-generate to this path.